Cart»

 DOZEN

-Stylistically reminiscent of the Loire Valley's cabernet d'anjou, fashioned to be refreshingly tannic yet forward drinking, medium bodied and quenching.
-It is said great wine starts in the vineyard.
-Through liaison with some of the Barossa's most ancient grapegrowing families, the estate's winemaking team assesses how the growing season has affected the fruit, ensuring optimal quality.
-By keeping vineyard parcels separate throughout the winemaking process, consistency and quality is ensured each vintage.
-To maximise the depth of good Barossa fruit, Langmeil harnesses the synergy of new and old world equipment, capturing the essence of a fine Rosé in contemporary Australian styling.
-Approx alcohol 13.8%
+Stylistically reminiscent of the Loire Valley's Cabernet d'Anjou, fashioned to be refreshingly tannic yet forward drinking, medium bodied and quenching.
+It is said that great wine starts in the vineyard.
+Through a close liaison with some of the Barossa's most distinguished winegrowing families, Langmeil's team assess how the growing season has affected fruit, to collate parcels of the highest order.
+By keeping components separate throughout the winemaking, consistency and quality can be ensured at every vintage.
+To maximise the good Barossa fruit, Langmeil harnesses the synergy of new and old world vinification techniques, capturing the essence of a fine Rosé in contemporary Aussie styling.
+Alcohol 12.0%

 Barossa